-If SOLUS rejects your enrollment attempt because of the grade requirement, contact the Undergraduate Chair, supplying your student number, the courses involved, and what prerequisite course is preventing enrollment.
+If SOLUS rejects your enrollment attempt because of the grade requirement, contact the Undergraduate Assistant, Karen Knight, supplying your student number, the courses involved, and what prerequisite course is preventing enrollment.
 If the course has labs, specify all the slots that are compatible with your current schedule; we can't guarantee you your preferred lab time.

 You must now have a maximum of 90 units of courses completed by the end of the academic year just before the start of your internship.
 School of Computing policy requires you to return for a full academic year after an internship.